AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Threat Evaluation

 \subsection{Experimental Setup}

+Large-scale adoption scenarios in which agent ecosystems automate societal functions motivate this evaluation.
+The evaluation aims to answer three questions: (1)~whether AgentWorm can compromise individual agents under various configurations and LLM backends; (2)~whether AgentWorm can compromise entire ecosystems across different network topologies; and (3)~whether standard defenses (including prompt-level self-evaluation, execution restrictions, and sandbox isolation) are sufficient to halt its spread.
+The results provide insight into the architectural designs that may be needed to prevent such attacks.

-\paragraph{Testbed architecture.} We instantiate ClawWorm on a multi-agent testbed comprising multiple OpenClaw instances running on the same physical host with fully independent configurations.
-The instances share no filesystem state or session context; their sole communication channel is a channel relay layer that simulates the production communication channels (Telegram, Discord, WhatsApp, and other platforms) through which OpenClaw agents interact.
+\paragraph{Testbed architecture.} AgentWorm is instantiated on a multi-agent testbed comprising multiple OpenClaw instances running on the same physical host with fully independent configurations.
+The instances share no filesystem state or session context; their sole communication channel is a channel relay layer that simulates the production communication channels through which OpenClaw agents interact.
 Messages are delivered via the OpenClaw CLI, and each invocation constitutes a single-turn session.

 \paragraph{Model and framework.} All experiments use OpenClaw version~2026.3.12.
-To ensure our evaluation reflects the security posture of the most consequential deployments, we select four frontier LLM backends that consistently rank within the top 10 of the OpenRouter OpenClaw Leaderboard\footnote{\url{https://openrouter.ai/apps?url=https://openclaw.ai/}}: Minimax-M2.5, DeepSeek-V3.2, GLM-5, and Kimi-K2.5.
-These models are representative of high-traffic production environments, with a combined monthly throughput exceeding 3~teratokens.
-While the Claude series also maintains a high rank, it was excluded from our large-scale factorial experiments due to regional access restrictions and usage policies that currently prohibit automated testing from our deployment location.
+To ensure the evaluation reflects a broad spectrum of security postures, five frontier LLM backends are selected.
+Four models consistently rank within the top 10 of the OpenRouter OpenClaw Leaderboard\footnote{\url{https://openrouter.ai/apps?url=https://openclaw.ai/}, Queried 2026-03}: Minimax-M2.5, DeepSeek-V3.2, GLM-5, and Kimi-K2.5, representative of high-traffic production environments with a combined monthly throughput exceeding 3~teratokens.
+To assess generalisability beyond this model family, Nemotron-3-Super-120B~\cite{nvidia2026nemotron3superopen} is additionally included, an NVIDIA model with distinct safety training.
 Unless otherwise specified, the default model configuration refers to Minimax-M2.5.
-No modifications were made to the framework source code, model parameters, or baseline safety guardrails, ensuring that the observed vulnerabilities reflect real-world operational risks.
+No modifications were made to the framework source code, model parameters, or baseline safety guardrails.